Blazemeter/taurus/site/dat/docs/JMeter.md

     content-encoding: utf-8  # global content encoding, applied to all requests.
                              # Unset by default
     follow-redirects: true  # follow redirects for all HTTP requests
-    use-random-source-ip: false  # use one of host IPs to send requests, chosen randomly.
+    random-source-ip: false  # use one of host IPs to send requests, chosen randomly.
                              # False by default
     data-sources: # list of external data sources
     - path/to/my.csv  # this is a shorthand form
     - path: path/to/another.csv  # this is full form, path option is required